Thomas Jefferson warned,

 Will the National Debt Destroy America?

-I believe, yes.
+I believe, yes… at least the America as we’ve known it.
 The destruction will leave some people surviving the best they can, but the structure of our society will be changed dramatically.
+The World Economic Forum predicts by 2030 you will own nothing and is actively pursuing what it calls a “Great Reset.”

 This much is certain.
 No nation can spend its way into prosperity and no debt will go unpaid.
 Our debt problem will continue to spiral out of control with an increasing burden of debt service (interest on the debt), rising interest rates for all Americans, and a progressive tax increase that would make Karl Marx ecstatic.